strategic alliance, new product launch, positioning, capabilities

 This student exercise uses a YouTube video that shows Steve Jobs announcing the iTunes phone in 2005, two years before the iPhone.
 It introduces students to strategic alliances, competitive strategy, capabilities, and the new product process.

 Start by first reviewing the video on the iTunes phone launch.
+By way of background:

 - Apple partnered with Motorola in 2005 to launch the iTunes phone (ROKR)

 - This is because they believed that they did not have the in-house capabilities (at the time) to develop a phone